 The goals of treatment are to:

-- Remediate acute psychiatric symptoms and interrupt addictive and self-destructive behaviors like self-injury, substance abuse and eating disorders.
+- Reduce acute psychiatric symptoms and interrupt addictive and self-destructive behaviors.

 - Create a treatment plan based on a coherent diagnostic formulation.